 A 99-year ground lease closed in March 2020 between National Development and the First Church of Christ, Scientist,

-The firm’s immediate plans are to continue to operate the site as housing for Northeastern University students for the 2020/21 academic year, but on August 12th 2020, National Development (ND) made public their intent to tear down the current hotel and turn the site into a mixed-use residential development, retail space, and underground parking.
+The firm’s immediate plans are to continue to operate the site as housing for Northeastern University students for the 2021/22 academic year.

 70 ST Botolph Apartments Renovations